cap-js/docs/java/cds-data.md

 ### Implementing a DiffVisitor

-Additions and removals in the entity state are reported as calls to the methods `added()` or `removed()`.
+Additions and removals in the entity image are reported as calls to the methods `added()` or `removed()`.
-The called methods always receive the complete added or removed state for the entity or an association.
+The called methods always receive the complete added or removed content for the entity or an association.

 The methods `added()` and `removed()` have the following arguments:

-- `newPath` and the `oldPath` as an instances of [`Path`](https://www.javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/ql/cqn/Path.html) reflecting the new and old state of the entity.
+- `newPath` and the `oldPath` as an instances of [`Path`](https://www.javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/ql/cqn/Path.html) reflecting the new and old image of the entity.
 - `association` as an instance of [`CdsElement`](https://www.javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/reflect/CdsElement.html) given that the association is present.
-- state of the changed data as a `Map` as the `newValue` or `oldValue`.
+- changed data as a `Map` as the `newValue` or `oldValue`.

-The instances of the `Path` represent the placement of the changed item within the whole entity as a prefix to the state that is either added or removed.
+The instances of the `Path` represent the placement of the changed item within the whole entity as a prefix to the data that is either added or removed.
 While these paths always have the same structure, `oldPath` and `newPath` can have empty values, which represent the absence of data.

 The `association` value for `added()` and `removed()` is only provided if data is compared along associations or compositions.
 Null value represents the complete entity that is added or removed.